Okay guys, buckle up and put those lap bars down, because this is going to be long one! We’re talking about how to plan a trip to Disney World!

-So with that said…here are 9 steps for planning your magical Disney World trip — a complete guide!
+So with that said…here are 9 steps for how to plan a trip to Disney World — a complete guide!

 Step 1: Choose a Time To Go to Disney World

-There are a lot of things to consider when choosing a time frame for your trip: school vacations, weather, festivals (like Flower and Garden or Food and Wine at Epcot), crowd calendars, parties (like Mickey’s Not So Scary Halloween Party).
+There are a lot of things to consider when choosing a time frame for your trip: school vacations, weather, festivals (like Flower and Garden or Food and Wine at Epcot), crowd calendars, and special events.

 Decide what the most important factor is for you.
 Do you want to make sure you go during a school break?
 Do want to be there for a certain party or festival?
 Then use your priorities to make your decision.

 It used to be thatIt used to be that there were certain times of the year that were less crowded at Disney World, but in recent years this has become less and less the case.
 Early winter (January and February), early summer (May and June) and early fall (September and October) still tend to be pretty good time to visit.
 But gone are the days of parks that feel empty.

 But don’t let the crowd calendar dictate your plans for a couple of reasons.

 - Sometimes parks with low crowd predictions actually get crowded because everyone sees that low crowd number and flocks that direction!